How to Use and Mind Mapping Examples – Perhaps many have heard about what mind maps are and practice them.

 - Use as many images as possible in making a mind map

-- Use as many colours as possible, at least 3 colors.
+- Use as many colors as possible, at least 3 colors.
 Color can also be used to help group ideas.

 Mind Mapping Software